khrnchn/quidproquo/README.md

 ---

-<p align="center"> This is a final year project for my Bachelor's Degree - simulation website to educate quid pro quo cyberattacks.
+<p align="center"> This is a final year project for my Bachelor's Degree - simulation website to educate quid pro quo cyberattacks, developed using the Filament's admin panel framework.
     <br>
 </p>